-- How important are awards chosen by the readers in comparison to those selected for their literary value? - 2.
-Should all awards take into consideration the book's potential for popularity among its audience?
-Explain. - 3.
-Award books from past decades are, by today's standards, found to be flawed in terms of stereotypes of minority cultures/genders.
+- 1. How important are awards chosen by the readers in comparison to those selected for their literary value? - 2.
+Many award books from past decades are, by today's standards, found to be flawed in terms of stereotypes of minority cultures/genders.
 What implication does that have for use in the classroom/library?